Python SDK

 Type Hints

-The Python SDK includes type hints and Pydantic models for all API responses.
-You get IDE autocomplete and validation for all resource methods.
+The Python SDK includes type hints for all resource methods and typed models for shared objects.
+You get IDE autocomplete for method parameters and common response shapes.

 Key Types